 Speaking of examples, Uber is quite fitting.
 Everything from the website to the mobile app’s background is designed in solid monochrome colors.
 Such an accent on the palette and different fonts greatly associates with confidence and reliability.

-Apart from the visual aspect, thoughtful design can help to fix many problems that don’t depend on the engineering team.
+Apart from the visual aspect, thoughtful UI/UX design services can help to fix many problems that don’t depend on the engineering team.
 When, for example, the user’s connection is slow, a UX designer may come up with a solution to hide the “frozen” screen behind a beautiful loading page.

 What makes the marketplace website design even more valuable is that lots of businesses have alternatives, unless a marketplace offers something very unique.
 In other words, a rational design approach helps to stand out among rivals.
 In such a case, hitting the bullseye is what a good designer aims at.

 In Codica, we successfully implement this strategy when working on all of our products.
 One of the most winning design decisions among our case studies was the lovely style of PlanMyKids – an online service marketplace for booking kids’ spare time activities.